Simple care instructions after your rims and metal parts come back from powder coating.

 There are several ways to protect your powder coated project especially from the elements over time.

 There are many colors and styles including smooth, textured, hammer-tone, metallic, translucent & illusion.
-There’s a post about that here.
+Learn more on the different powder colors and their specific applications.

 The care and maintenance of powder coating should be very little especially if it was done by quality custom coater.